 All this is meant to stress the significance of 1941 for the future of Europe and indeed the rest of the world.
 Hitler came very close to defeating Stalin that summer.
 The tide then turned and the Second World War was won by the Allies in the East with enormous sacrifices on the part of the Russian army and population.
 But the American contribution was also indispensable and the Allied victory then facilitated, at least in the Western half, the construction of a peaceful and democratic Europe that we have today and that tries to live by the principles of the Atlantic Charter and the basic human rights and freedoms that are also enshrined in the European Union.

-Essay relates to source: “Freedom from fear and want.“ The Atlantic Charter (1941).
+Essay relates to source: Franklin D. Roosevelt und Winston Churchill, The Atlantic Charter (14.
+August 1941).
 A printed version of the essay is published in: Hartmut Kaelble, Rüdiger Hohls (Hgg.): Geschichte der europäischen Integration bis 1989, Stuttgart: Franz Steiner Verlag 2016, S. 53—58, Band 1 der Schriftreihe Europäische Geschichte in Quellen und Essays.